Consumer Complaints (Consumer Protection Authority) in Oman

 • You have a complaint about a product or service purchased in Oman.

-• A business refuses to give you a refund, honour a warranty, or resolve a problem.
+• A business refuses a refund, warranty claim, or resolution.

 • You witness price manipulation, expired goods, or unsafe products being sold.